 Yeast doughnuts are more or less made of the same ingredients, plus yeast, but the ratio of ingredients is different.
 There’s more liquid, less fat, less flour, and way less sugar.
 And they are in fact made of dough.
 The process is more involved because the dough must be kneaded and left to rise before getting cut, rolled, and fried to golden brown perfection.

 Some people prefer cake doughnuts because you can create the flavor in the batter and you don't have to worry about glazing.
 Yeast doughnuts, unless filled, get their flavors from an icing-like glaze.
 A New York City doughnut shop called Doughnut Plant offers a wide selection of both styles.
 They’ve even mastered a “filled” cake doughnut in the sense that they inject their tres leches doughnut with condensed milk.
 At other shops like the highly popular Dough Doughnuts and the flavor innovators at The Doughnut Project, yeast doughnuts are the future.
-They tout the quality of their traditional, simple doughnuts and use glazes, texture, toppings, and beautiful designs.
-Plus, many new-school doughnuts they tend to be the size of small tires, and that’s something everyone can get behind.
+They tout the quality of their traditional, simple doughnuts and then use glazes, texture, toppings, and beautiful designs to spruce them up.
+Plus, many new-school doughnuts tend to be the size of small tires, and that’s something everyone can get behind.